 What kind of assistance is available?

 Core Review Sessions are offered in a group format and are designed to review and discuss content covered in the previous week and/or the current week.
 Sessions are on a drop-in basis between the hours offered.
 You do not need to make an appointment, but you do need to check in for each session.
 For Fall 2020, all Core Review Sessions will be held in-person, with the exception of ECON 351 which will be in Hybrid.
 Please refer to the schedule for in-person and Zoom dates.

 Our Peer Academic Leaders are current Marshall students who have a strong desire to help their peers succeed academically.
-PALs have earned an A or better in the course they review.
+PALs have earned an A in the course they review.
 They have been trained to effectively lead group review sessions.